 Anyone who has ever had an infant who uses a pacifier has confronted the situation: Baby lets binkie fall out of mouth.
 Binkie hits ground.
 Baby commences crying.
-Question arises: How to restore the pacifier to a hygienic state before returning it to baby and putting a stop to the shrieks?
+Question arises: How to restore the pacifier to a hygienic state before returning it to baby

 You could wash it carefully in the sink.
 You could even boil it in hot water to kill any germs that attached themselves.
 But maybe you’re a harried parent with another kid who skinned her knee or a boss who’s waiting.
 Or maybe you’re at the park or on the bus with no sanitising materials handy.

 Or maybe you’re just too tired or lazy to bother.
 In that case, you may wipe it off, quickly suck on it to remove any debris and restore it to the infant, possibly uttering a silent prayer for forgiveness.

 This last option may be common, but it risks a stern lecture from medical authorities.
 The website of the Mayo Clinic urges cleaning a pacifier by boiling it, putting it in the dishwasher or using soap and water.
 “Resist the temptation to ‘rinse’ the pacifier in your own mouth,” it commands.
 “You’ll only spread more germs to your baby.”

 So a lot of parents avoid doing this at all costs.
 Others do it but feel guilty about it.
 (And that’s not even getting into the issue of whether babies and toddlers should be given pacifiers in the first place, another source of guilt.)
 Licking your baby’s chew toy falls into that category of parental options that are rationalized as “not criminally negligent or horribly inexcusable”.